 We will remove all existing building materials prior to installation, demolish and rebuild where needed, lay the membrane and fully test it afterwards.
 And we always leave a site in pristine shape.

 We’re adamant that preventative maintenance is a proactive solution for long-term property protection.
 So we can also schedule ongoing checks, to ensure the quality and integrity of the waterproofing solution.
+Here’s how we helped one client recently with a concrete spalling fix.

 If you suspect your property has concrete cancer or spalling, now is the time to act.
 Contact us to book in an assessment and remove your concrete cancer and spalling, professionally and permanently.